openvinotoolkit/model_server/docs/python_support/reference.md

 ## Introduction

-**This feature is currently in preview, meaning some behaviors of the feature and user interface may change in future versions**

  Starting with version 2023.3, OpenVINO Model Server supports execution of custom Python code.
 Such code can execute simple pre- or post-processing as well as complex tasks like image or text generation.

  Python execution is enabled via [MediaPipe](../mediapipe.md) by the built-in [`PythonExecutorCalculator`](https://docs.openvino.ai/nightly/ovms_docs_python_support_reference.html#pythonexecutorcalculator) that allows creating graph nodes to execute Python code.
 Python nodes can be used as standalone servables (single node graphs) or be part of larger MediaPipe graphs.